bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 2. Describe some differences between ```display: block;``` and ```display: inline;```.

 Block elements take up the full width of the page.
-THey will rspect height and width commands.
-Inline items, jhowever, do not respect heigh, and also do not take up the full width, but let other elements flow around them if wanted, like an anchor tag or a span.
+They will respect height and width commands.
+Inline items, however, do not respect height, and also do not take up the full width, but let other elements flow around them if wanted, like an anchor tag or a span.

 3. What are the 4 areas of the box model?